mitrokun/streaming_tts_proxy/README.md

 - This is a very rough draft.
 Configure via GUI, specify the host and port of the Wyoming server.
 Select voice.
 - In general, it would be good to figure out if there’s a standard way of working with languages.
 The implementation varies across different integrations.
+- Long text in the `set_conversation_response` block (e.g., transmitted via a variable) will still cause problems for slow TTS.
+Although the text is processed in separate parts and could start playing, the finished file for the satellite will only be provided after complete generation.

 ## A few diagrams
 Current implementation for esp32 satellites, using tts with streaming support: